 If the ticket is purchased in advance, then ensure you board the bus 15 minutes prior to departure time or your seat may be reallocated.

-The bus from Pattaya to Bangkok Airport will drop you off at the Departure Terminal Level 4.
+The bus from Jomtien to Bangkok Airport will drop you off at the Departure Terminal Level 4.

-More details can be obtained directly from the official website of the Rong Reuang Coach Company.
+More details can be obtained directly from the official website of the Roong Reuang Coach Company.

-Buses to Pattaya operate 7 days a week and leave the Suvarnabhumi Airport terminal every two hours from 8:00 am to 6:00 pm.
+The bus to Pattaya operates 7 days a week and in peak periods, leave the Suvarnabhumi Airport terminal every two hours from 8:00 am to 6:00 pm.